DevMiser/Lumina_Frame/README.md

 **Image generation fails.**
 Verify your Google API key is valid and that you have access to the `gemini-3.1-flash-image-preview` model.
 Check your quota at https://aistudio.google.com/.

+**Weather queries fail or return errors.**
+Verify your OpenWeather API key is correctly entered in `.env`.
+New API keys can take a few minutes to activate after registration.
+Confirm your network connection is working.

 **The virtual environment is not found on startup.**
 If running as a service, confirm the `ExecStart` path in the systemd service file points to `/home/pi/Lumina/venv/bin/python`.

 **Speaker audio causes Lumina to interrupt itself.**
-The program includes a guarded mic mode that suppresses speaker bleed during AI speech.
-If self-interruption occurs, try increasing the `threshold` value in the `server_vad` section of the session configuration in `Lumina_Frame.py`.
+The program uses a guarded mic mode that suppresses speaker bleed during AI speech.
+If self-interruption occurs, try increasing the `threshold` value in the `server_vad` section of the session configuration in `Lumina_Frame8.py`.

+**Timers fire but Lumina doesn't announce them.**
+If no active session is open when a timer expires, the program will play a chime and display the timer name on screen instead.
+This is expected behavior.

 ---